-When pupils have an illness that means they will be away from school long term, the school will do all it can to send material home, in collaboration with any professionals, so that they can keep up with their schoolwork.

-If the absence is likely to continue for an extended period, or be a repetitive absence, the school will contact the support services to see if arrangements can be made for the child to be given some home tuition outside school.

-Where over the course of an academic year, a pupil has repeated periods of illness, the school will write to parents to ask them to provide medical evidence for each future period of illness related absence.
+- 10.1 When pupils have an illness that means they will be away from school long term, the school will do all it can to send material home, in collaboration with any professionals, so that they can keep up with their schoolwork (where this is appropriate). - 10.2 If the absence is likely to continue for an extended period, or be a repetitive absence, the school will contact the support services to see if arrangements can be made for the child to be given some home tuition outside school (where this is appropriate). - 10.3 Where over the course of an academic year, a pupil has repeated periods of illness, the school will write to parents to ask them to provide medical evidence for each future period of illness related absence.
 This evidence could be a doctor's note, appointment card or copy of a prescription.
 We may seek written permission from you for the school to make their own enquiries.

-Parental Request for Absence from School for Holiday
+11.0 Parental Request for Absence from School for Holiday

-With effect from September 2013 the government abolished the right of the Academy Head to authorise absence specifically for holidays of up to 10 days per year.
-Instead, the Academy Head will only be allowed to grant leave of absence for any reason if they are satisfied that exceptional circumstances exist.

-Should parents be considering a holiday during term time a leave of absence request form must be completed by all adults with parental responsibility BEFORE the holiday is booked.
+- 11.1 With effect from September 2013 the government abolished the right of the Academy Head to authorise absence specifically for holidays of up to 10 days per year.
+Instead, the Academy Head will only be allowed to grant leave of absence for any reason if they are satisfied that exceptional circumstances exist. - 11.2 Should parents be considering a holiday during term time a leave of absence request form must be completed by all adults with parental responsibility BEFORE the holiday is booked.
 Where a holiday is not authorised, consideration will be given to requesting a penalty notice from the Local Authority for this period of absence if a child's attendance is deemed as 'not regular'.

-If your child is absent from school without authorisation, you will be committing an offence under the Education Act 1996.
-We may submit a request to Suffolk Council for a Penalty Notice to be issued, in accordance with Sections 444A and 444B of the said Act.
-Penalty Notices are issued per liable parent, per child and each carry a fine of £60 if paid within 21 days or £120 if paid after this but within 28 days.
+• If your child is absent from school without authorisation, you will be committing an offence under the Education Act 1996.
+We may submit a request to Norfolk Council for a Penalty Notice to be issued, in accordance with Sections 444A and 444B of the said Act.
+Penalty Notices are issued per liable parent, per child and each carry a fine of £80 if paid within 21 days or £160 if paid after this but within 28 days.
 Failure to pay the Penalty Notice may result in legal action.
 Absence not authorised by the school may result in a prosecution in the Magistrates' Court under Section 444(1) or Section 444(1A) of the Education Act 1996, leading to a fine of up to £2,500 and/or a custodial sentence.
+In the event of a second Penalty Notice being issued (within 3 years), the fine would be £160 per parent, per child, within 28 days.
+The third time an offence is committed (within 3 years) a Penalty Notice would not be issued and the case would be presented to the Magistrates Court for consideration.

-Promoting Good Attendance
+12.0 Promoting Good Attendance